slahrichi/oogasalad_BattleBoys/README.md

         - Created the abstract classes and basic implementations for Piece as well as Weapon classes
         - Helped create the overall backend design in the planning stage.
     - Saad:
+        - Designed main parts of Board.java
+      - Worked on updating Cell.java to match changes to Board.java and added logic to place cells on board
+      - Worked on PlayerData.java to integrate parser’s returned data with the Board
+      - Implemented most Parsers and refactored the main parser into smaller classes

     - Matt: Designed parsing heirarchy, including Parser, ParsingData, GSONHelper.
 Implemented a majority of the parsers as well.

 - Front-End